kipngetichs/E-ccomerce/README.md

 ---

-## 💼 The Business Problem
+## The Business Problem

 **E-commerce operators are losing $500,000+ annually to three invisible problems — and most do not know it.**

 Despite processing thousands of orders every month, most marketplace operators struggle with:

-- 📦 **Delivery blindness** — Is 93% on-time rate good enough?
+- **Delivery blindness** — Is 93% on-time rate good enough?
 (It is not.
 The remaining 7% generates 65% of your 1-star reviews)
-- 🏪 **Seller accountability gaps** — 8% of sellers are actively damaging your brand while generating revenue that feels too good to cut
+- **Seller accountability gaps** — 8% of sellers are actively damaging your brand while generating revenue that feels too good to cut
-- 📊 **Category margin leaks** — One category is shipping at 54% freight-to-revenue.
+- **Category margin leaks** — One category is shipping at 54% freight-to-revenue.
 For every $100 it earns, $54 goes straight to the carrier
-- 💳 **Cash flow illusions** — 78% credit card payments at 3 installments means your GMV figure is not the cash in your bank
+- **Cash flow illusions** — 78% credit card payments at 3 installments means your GMV figure is not the cash in your bank

 ### Real Impact
 > **Platform Insight**: A seller ranked 5th overall by revenue — generating $187,923 for the platform — carries a 3.35 average review score.
 Every order they fulfil at that satisfaction level generates public 1-star warnings that reduce the purchase conversion rate for every future buyer who researches the platform.
 The revenue looks good.
 The brand damage is invisible — until it compounds.

 ---

-## 🎯 The Solution: 5-Page E-Commerce Intelligence Dashboard
+##The Solution: 5-Page E-Commerce Intelligence Dashboard

 I built a **5-page Power BI analytics system** that answers the only questions that matter for marketplace profitability: